Fall Weekend Workshop

 2026 Fall Workshop Class Lineup includes:

-After the Harvest/Crab Pots
+After the Harvest & Setting Crab Pots

 Discover the joy of birdwatching in this relaxed, hands-on session designed especially for women who want to deepen their connection with nature.
 Led by an experienced birder, learn to identify common local bird species by sight and sound, tips for attracting birds to your backyard and understanding bird behavior and habitats.
 Participants will use: Merlin Bird ID app, by Cornell Lab of Ornithology.